dawntech/docs.dawntech.dev/en/blip-bucket-viewer.md

     ![image](../images/en/blip-bucket-viewer/continue_advanced_settings.png)

-4. Add the plugin to the bot:
+4. Add the plugin to the chatbot:

     - If a configuration with domain `postmaster@portal.blip.ai` and key `Plugins` doesn't exists: